-The following comparisons were made to elucidate the broader land-use strategy of the Kanjera South hominins: To examine the influence of raw material provenance and transport on core utilization, core reduction intensity values, flake sequence values, and edge to mass ratio values were compared according to raw material type.
-The significance of these differences was tested using a Kruskal-Wallis and significant differences were determined using a p-value threshold of .05 (Gotelli and Ellison, 2013).
-The individual comparisons between raw materials will be investigated with a Dunn’s test using a Benjamin-Hochberg correction for multiple comparisons.
-We will regard To examine whether land-use strategy had an effect on the core reduction strategies employed at Kanjera South, the representation of diacritic reduction types (de la Torre Ignacio, 2011) were compared by raw material type.
-A chi-squared test was used to test the significance of these differences.
+The following statistical comparisons were made to elucidate the broader land-use strategy of the Kanjera South hominins.
+To examine the influence of raw material provenance and transport on core utilization, core reduction intensity values, flake sequence values, and edge to mass ratio values were compared according to raw material provenience (I.e. local versus exotic).
+The significance of these differences was tested using a Mann-Whitney U test as our data are not normally distributed and significant differences were determined using a p-value threshold of .05 (Gotelli and Ellison, 2013).
+To examine whether raw material provience had an effect on the core reduction strategies employed at Kanjera South, the frequency of idealized free hand reduction types (de la Torre Ignacio, 2011) were compared by raw material type.
+A Fishers exact test was used to test the significance of these differences due to the fact that some of the counts for a specific group are less than 4.
 Finally, core reduction intensity values were also analyzed according to raw material type.
 A Kruskal-Wallis was used to assess the significance of these differences.

 3. Results